Demobilization of United States Armed Forces after World War II: Consequences

 Rapid demobilization, in the view of military planners, left the US military understaffed to accomplish its responsibilities.
 In addition, the number of conscripts being drafted into the army was smaller than those needed to replace demobilized soldiers.
 The unpopular draft was terminated on March 31, 1947, and the US military became an all-volunteer force until new legislation authorizing a draft was adopted in 1948.

 The number of personnel in the US military between mid-1945 and mid-1947 was reduced almost 90 percent, from more than 12 million to about 1.5 million.

 The rapid demobilization of the US military after World War II, in the words of one scholar, reduced the army "to a state of near impotency, weakened the prestige of our national policy, and endangered the security of the Nation."
+Another problem was untrained soldiers and officers replacing occupation forces.
+The United States Constabulary reported in March 1946 that Americans were the largest cause of trouble in the American zone.

 Although the combat capability of the US certainly declined because of the demobilization, another assessment of the US military in Germany concluded that the army still had defensive capability and the "ability to perform occupational duties, to control the German population, and to suppress local uprisings".
 The occupation of Japan proved also to be relatively unchallenging.
 A new (and highly unpopular) Selective Service Act of 1948 restored conscription as a response to challenges by the Soviet Union in Greece and Berlin.
 US military forces remained at a level of about 1.5 million personnel until the Korean War in 1950.